-In January 2019, the San Joaquin County Continuum of Care (SJCoC), along with Central Valley Low Income Housing Corporation as the HMIS Lead Agency, partnered with multiple county-based nonprofit organizations that provide emergency shelter, housing, and other support services to homeless individuals and families, as well as community volunteers, to conduct a count of both sheltered and unsheltered homeless.
-Public officials in Stockton, Tracy, Manteca, and Lodi, as well as private businesses and faith-based organizations, with over 400 volunteers participating in the effort to reach unsheltered people experiencing homelessness.
-The 2019 count is the eighth count following the inaugural count in 2005.
 The purpose of the count, in addition to being a HUD requirement for jurisdictions receiving CoC funds, is to provide quality information about the current size and nature of the County's homeless population.
-In January 2018, a point in time was conducted for the sheltered homeless as well.
-SJCoC member agencies will also continue to conduct routine outreach throughout the year to unsheltered homeless encampments throughout San Joaquin County, a collaborative effort that has taken place since 2014.
+In January 2021, a point in time count was conducted for the sheltered homeless as well, and another count was conducted in January 2023, though results would not be available until April 2023.
+SJCoC member agencies will also continue to conduct routine outreach throughout the year to unsheltered homeless encampments throughout San Joaquin County, a collaborative multidisciplinary effort that has taken place since 2014.
 Through the SJCoC, street outreach efforts have increased collaboration and coordination.
 Several outreach expansion projects focused on improving outcomes for those unsheltered individuals experiencing chronic health conditions are planned and funded for the upcoming period.